graphery/graphane-doc/src/guide/svg/01-Graphane-SVG.md

 ## API

+Also, **Graphane** includes a powerful API to simplify the construction and manipulation of SVG graphics from Javascript.
+The API is very close to the SVG structure.
 You can access the **SVG Graphane API** from the methods included in the component with `$.svg`.
 The `$` object is accesible from the `<script type="methods"></script>` content as a global variable.
 You can also access it from outside the component with the `.svg` property that the `g-component` exposes for use from external Javascript.

 In **SVG Graphane API** all are methods; thus, when you want to work with SVG attributes or properties, you must use methods.
 For example, set an `id` to an SVG element is